MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-honeywell.md

 ## Run the program on hardware

 To run the program on hardware, we'll use the asynchronous job submission command `az quantum job submit`.
 Like the `execute` command this will compile and submit your program, but it won't wait until the execution is complete.
 We recommend this pattern for running against hardware, because you may need to wait a while for your job to finish.
 To get an idea of how long that may be, you can run `az quantum target list -o table` as described above.
-Depending on the provider you selected, you will see:
+Depending on the provider you selected, you'll see:

    ```azurecli